MartinKratochvilProgramy/Neural_net_class/README.md

 # How to use
 Clone the repo and include class in your project.

-Create neural net with 8 input neurons, 2 output neurons and two layer with 32 and 16 neurons:
+Initialize a neural net with 8 input neurons, 2 output neurons and two layer with 32 and 16 neurons:
 ```python
 nn = Neural_net(8, (32, 16), 2)
 ```